edwardbera/edify_front-end/README.md

-# Getting Started with Edify
+# Getting Started with Lord Edward's Music Portifolio Site

-This project was created using React JS
+This project was created using :
+- React JS for the Front End
+- Express for the Back-end
+- MongoDB Database
+- AWS S3 Bucket Storage

-## About Edify
+## About

-Edify is a music streaming site that allows users to post their audio and listen to audio.
+The site a portfolio music streaming site that allows users to stream my Lord Edward's music.